 Inspired by the essence and energy of the islands, Cariloha blends the style of the Caribbean with the Spirit of Aloha to provide products driven by comfort and natural luxury.
 They turn self-replenishing bamboo fields into crazy-soft bamboo fabrics for bedding, apparel, and more.

-Experience: These pillows felt luxurious and oh so comfortable.
+Experience: These eco-friendly pillows felt luxurious and oh so comfortable.
 You’ll feel like you’re on vacation sleeping on one of these.
-Both pillows are soft and supportive, but I’d say the Bamboo Charcoal Air pillow is softer and the Gel pillow sleeps cooler.
+Both pillows are soft and supportive, but I’d say the Bamboo Charcoal Air pillow is softer and the Gel pillow sleeps cooler, although both sleep cool.
 Cariloha also sent us some beautiful bamboo pillowcases which were ridiculously soft, luxurious, and cooling as well.
 Just be careful when washing them because someone (ahem Eric) must have used the wrong setting and slightly shrank them.
 The Viscose-from-Bamboo cover is extremely soft and while the pillows may look like something from another planet, even the microgel is made from Bamboo charcoal.

 Best for: Both pillows would work great for back sleepers but I’d say the Air Pillow could also work for side and maybe even stomach sleepers.
-If you have neck or back pain either would be a great option because they are more of a medium firm and while your head sinks into them, they are very supportive.
-In fact, I found myself sleeping through the night AND mostly sleeping on my back with both pillows, but especially with the Gel Pillow.
+If you have neck or back pain either would be a great option because they’re more of a medium firm and while your head sinks into them, they are very supportive.
+In fact, I found myself sleeping through the night AND mostly sleeping on my back with both pillows.
 These were also Eric’s favorite pillows to relax in bed with, whether that’s reading or watching TV.

 Your Pillowcase Matters

 I also want to mention that your pillowcase can make a world of a difference too.
-Most of these pillows came with inserts and pillowcases that were super soft and comfy but I especially loved them inside our linen pillowcases.
-Just something to keep in mind.
+What’s the point of splurging on a beautiful, healthy pillow only to cover it up with toxins?
+The good news is most of these pillows came with inserts and pillowcases that were super soft and comfy, but I’m still partial to our linen pillowcases.

-What’s great about these pillows is most include a zipper so you can customize the amount of filling inside, whether you want something flatter, more supportive, extra firm, or super soft.
-I found myself removing nearly half of the fill that came with the pillows, meaning we had quite a bit extra (you can also purchase extra filling).
+What’s great about these pillows is most include a zipper so you can customize the amount of filling inside.
+Whether you want something flatter, more supportive, extra firm, or super soft you have options.
+I found myself removing nearly half of the fill that came with the pillows, leaving me quite a bit extra.
 This was awesome because we now have extra filling to use for some of our throw pillows, most of which had come with down feather or polyester inserts.
-I don’t think you need to go crazy and get rid of all your pillows or pillow inserts at once (unless you want or can afford to) but replacing them over time is definitely worth it.
+I don’t think you need to go crazy and get rid of all your pillows or pillow inserts at once unless you want or can afford to, but replacing them over time is definitely worth it.